roitberg-group/lammps-ani/examples/water-NPT/README.md

 Work in progress: The NPT simulation with the repulsion model is still under development.
 Currently, there are some issues, and the final density does not reach the expected value of 0.8 g/cm³.
 This discrepancy could potentially be attributed to the exclusion of dispersion interactions in the current implementation.

 ## Multi-GPU tests
-The performance and scalability of the NPT simulation using the LAMMPS-ANI interface with multiple GPUs were also evaluated.
-Details and results of the multi-GPU tests will be provided in the future.
+The performance and scalability of the NPT simulation using the LAMMPS-ANI interface were evaluated across multiple GPUs.
+A simulation was conducted using 2 GPUs, and the results were consistent with the single GPU simulation.

 ## Limitatoins
 It is important to note that the current implementation of stress/pressure calculation in the LAMMPS-ANI interface only works with PyAEV.
 CUAEV is not compatible with stress/pressure calculations at this time.